- What is the P.I. Program? What does it involve?

 6. What information is collected about participants from institutions?
 (Back to Top)

-If participants identify an institutional official with whom they would like us to speak, we will contact that individual and conduct an interview.
-If participants do not wish for us to speak with an institutional official, we will do a pre-training interview with participants in order to be sure that the program addresses that participant’s needs.
+If participants identify an institutional official with whom they would like us to speak, we will contact that individual and conduct an enrollment interview.
+If participants do not wish for us to speak with an institutional official, we will do an enrollment interview with participants in order to be sure that the program addresses that participant’s needs.

 7. How was the P.I.
 Program developed?
 (Back to Top)